Briefpoint

 Step 3: Intake Questionnaire

 Clients who pass the conflict check receive an email with a link to a more comprehensive intake questionnaire.
-This questionnaire is designed to gather detailed information relevant to their case.
+This questionnaire is designed to gather detailed, relevant data to understand their case.

 The questionnaire includes the ability to securely upload relevant documents.